Windows OS Hub

 3. In the Query root field, you can specify the container (OU) in which you want to search.
 By default, the search by the query criteria is performed across the entire AD domain.
 In our example, we’ll narrow the search scope by selecting Brasil container;Edit query properties

-4. Then click on the Define Query button, and select the Custom Search in Find drop down list;Custom search
+4. Then click on the Define Query button, and select the Custom Search in Find drop-down list;Custom search

 5. Go to Advanced tab and copy the following LDAP query into Enter LDAP query box.
-This query selects enabled user account (see other examples of LDAP queries in the table below):
+This query selects an enabled user account (see other examples of LDAP queries in the table below):

 (&(objectcategory=person)(objectclass=user)(!userAccountControl:1.2.840.113556.1.4.803:=2))Advanced LDAP query